lmcmicu/openquantumreality.org/README.md

 **Either [in GitHub](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files#editing-files-in-your-repository) or offline:**

 > [!NOTE]
 > If using GitHub, follow the directions for editing files in [your own repository](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files#editing-files-in-your-repository).
-Note that you will have to create a new branch and pull request when editing a file, which will then need to be approved by the web server adminstrator before committing to main and deploying to the server (direct commits to main are not permitted).
 There is no need to fork this repository.

 1. Edit one or more of the `.md` files in the [`markdown/`](https://github.com/lmcmicu/openquantumreality.org/tree/main/markdown) directory using [markdown syntax](https://daringfireball.net/projects/markdown/syntax).

 2. **If you are editing offline**, [commit](https://git-scm.com/docs/git-commit) your changes to a new branch and then [push](https://git-scm.com/docs/git-push) your branch to GitHub.
 You will then need to [open a pull request](https://docs.github.com/en/pull-requests/how-tos/create-pull-requests/creating-a-pull-request) to request that your branch be merged to the `main` branch.
+The pull request will then need to be approved by the web server administrator (see below) before it is actually merged (direct commits to `main` are not permitted).
 **If you are [using GitHub](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files#editing-files-in-your-repository)** you will be guided through all of these steps by a wizard, with links to relevant documentation.

-3. If you need to link to an image or some other web content (a PDF file, audio / video file, etc.), send these by email to the web server administrator. **Avoid adding binary files to this repository.**
+3. If your markdown links to an image or some other web content (a PDF file, audio / video file, etc.), send these by email to the web server administrator. **Avoid adding binary files to this repository.**

 > [!NOTE]
 > This is a public repository.
 Do not upload sensitive data.
-Also avoid uploading binaries or large files.
+Also avoid uploading binaries or large files into the repository itself (use the [releases page](https://github.com/lmcmicu/openquantumreality.org/releases) to create a release and attach the binary files to the release page instead).

 ## Deploying to the server (for the web server administrator only)